Imagine how difficult it would be if you were lost in the wilderness without the proper survival tools.

-A slingshot can be divided into 3 main frame materials- plastic, wood and metal.
+A slingshot can be divided into 3 mainframe materials- plastic, wood and metal.
 With each material comes advantages and disadvantages.
-Knowing what each one can do will lead you to having the right type of weapon on the prepping process.
+Knowing what each one can do will lead you to have the right type of weapon on the prepping process.

 – Perhaps the most economical choice out of all 3 frame materials.

 – There are different plastic sub-types available.
 Each can lend different advantages as well.